 Start with one set of 5 repetitions, holding for 5 seconds.
 Perform the exercise in a smooth, controlled movement with a good stop at the end.
 The intensity is light.
 The purpose of this exercise is to work on improving the movement of the neck and vertebrae in the neck.

-Begin in an upright standing position with your head, shoulders, hips and legs in proper alignment.
+Begin the exercises to relieve neck pain in an upright with your head, shoulders, hips, and legs in proper alignment.
 Drop your chin slowly toward your chest bone and hold the position for 5 seconds.
 Return to the starting position and repeat the movement.

 Head Tilt

 Start with one set of 2 repetitions, holding for 5 seconds.
 Perform the exercise in a smooth, controlled movement with a good hold at the end.
 The intensity is light.
-The purpose of this exercise is to stretch the top part of the neck.
+This exercise to relieve neck pain aims to stretch the top part of the neck.

-For help eliminating your neck pain, make sure you check out Neck Pain Solved, here.
+For help eliminating your neck pain, check out Neck Pain Solved here.